 - Rainwater harvesting captures precipitation and uses it in an area close to where it falls (Lancaster, 2009).
 Tanks or cisterns are sometimes used for storage, or the topography of a site can be used for water capture and water storage in the soil.
-Harvesting rainwater can decrease erosion, reduce flooding, minimize water pollution, and improve soil fertility, vegetative production, and ecosystem function (Lancaster, 2009), while reducing the amount of groundwater that is used for landscape irrigation. - Stormwater harvesting involves allowing runoff from streets or other impervious surfaces to run onto a property through a curb cut or other method, where topography is used to route the water and the soil is used for water treatment and storage. - Graywater harvesting involves reusing wastewater generated in a home (except water from toilets) for other purposes, especially landscape irrigation.
+Harvesting rainwater can decrease erosion, reduce flooding, minimize water pollution, and improve soil fertility, vegetative production, and ecosystem function (Lancaster, 2009), while reducing the amount of groundwater that is used for landscape irrigation. - Stormwater harvesting involves allowing runoff from streets or other impervious surfaces to run onto a property through a curb cut or other method, where topography is used to route the water and the soil is used for water treatment and storage.
+Stormwater may also be captured from the roofs of large public buildings and/or private residences and stored in tanks for use in firefighting (harvested water from large public buildings) or outdoor watering. - Graywater harvesting involves reusing wastewater generated in a home (except water from toilets) for other purposes, especially landscape irrigation.

 Public participation is seen as the key to water harvesting-type programs.
 Conservation through water harvesting was discussed during the stakeholder meetings conducted for the Silver City conservation plan, and these methods are seen favorably by the community.
-Rainwater, stormwater, and graywater harvesting projects have already begun to be implemented in Silver City (Section 4.5) although their implementation could be expanded.
+Rainwater, stormwater, and graywater harvesting projects have already begun to be implemented in Silver City although their implementation could be expanded.